Harboldus Tombergen: Biography

 In 1621 Tombergen returned clandestinely to Gouda.
 He preached there again several times, but decided to sell his house and settled in Friedrichstadt in Schleswig-Holstein.
 He died there on October 5, 1625, at the age of 58.
-His son Daniël and grandson Willem would make a name for themselves in Gouda as glaziers and restorers of Gouda glasses.
+His son Daniël and grandson Willem made a name for themselves in Gouda as glaziers and restorers of Gouda glasses.
 Willem was also a notary in Gouda.